Gabriel Narutowicz: Assassination

 Only five days after taking office, on 16 December 1922, Narutowicz was shot dead while attending an art exhibit in the Zachęta National Gallery of Art.
-The assassin was a painter, Eligiusz Niewiadomski, who had some connections with the right wing party but became pro Piłsudski since 1905.
+The assassin was a painter, Eligiusz Niewiadomski, who had some connections with the right-wing party but became supportive of Piłsudski since 1905.

 Trial

 Niewiadomski was sentenced to death in a one-day trial and executed outside the Warsaw Citadel on 31 January.